-ON1 HDR 2020 User Guide ©2016-2020 ON1 Inc. Revision 1.00, April 2020
+ON1 HDR 2021 User Guide ©2016-2021 ON1 Inc.

-© 2006-2020 ON1 Inc. This document and the software described in it are copyrighted with all rights reserved.
+Revision 1.03, April 2021 (added Smart Photos option for Lightroom, Keyboard Shortcuts, minor fixes) © 2006-2021 ON1 Inc. This document and the software described in it are copyrighted with all rights reserved.
 ON1, onOne and the onOne logo are trademarks of ON1, Inc. Apple, Macintosh and MacOS are trademarks of Apple, Inc. Microsoft, Windows are trademarks of Microsoft, Inc. Adobe, Photoshop, Lightroom Classic and Photoshop Elements are trademarks of Adobe, Inc. Kodak is registered trademarks of Eastman Kodak, Inc. Fuji and Fujifilm are registered trademarks of Fujifilm, Inc. Ilford is registered trademarks of Harman Technologies, Inc. ON1 is not associated with these companies.
 All other trademarks are the property of their respective owners.
 The activation system used by ON1 Inc. is licensed under Patent No. 5,490,216.
 For a full list of license disclosures view the LICENSE.TXT file installed with the software.